Rob Beveridge: Illawarra Hawks (2015–2019)

 On 22 June 2015, Beveridge was appointed head coach of the Illawarra Hawks.
 After leading the Hawks to a semi-final appearance in the 2015–16 NBL season, he re-signed with the club for a further four years in March 2016.
 In the 2016–17 season, Beveridge guided the Hawks to the NBL Grand Final, where they lost 3–0 to the Perth Wildcats in the best-of-five series.
 In January 2019, he coached his 300th NBL game.
 On 20 February 2019, following the conclusion of the 2018–19 NBL season, Beveridge parted ways with the Hawks.
 It was reportedly an ugly split, with Beveridge describing his final season with the Hawks as the "worst environment" of his life.

 During the 2019 off-season, Beveridge narrowly missed out on the Sydney Kings head coach vacancy.
 He subsequently served as a talent scout for the Washington Wizards in the 2019–20 NBA season.

+Brisbane Bullets (2025)

+During the 2025–26 NBL season, Beveridge was brought in by the Brisbane Bullets to aid new head coach Stu Lash.
+After the Bullets and Lash parted ways in December 2025, Beveridge was touted as Lash's potential replacement.